fawda123/BASEmetab_script/README.md

 Modification of materials for running BASEmetab.
 All content derived from the original repository [here](https://github.com/dgiling/BASEmetab).

+Comparison of metabolism results from Fwoxy and Odum using Fwoxy estimated DO [here](https://fawda123.github.io/BASEmetab_script/fwoxy_comp).

 See [comparison plots](https://fawda123.github.io/BASEmetab_script/comp_plots) for comparison of metabolism results by different methods.

 * `script1.R` Run stripped down BASEmetab code